How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 6 months — comfortable

-This is the right answer for most salaried workers in Kathmandu with one income.
+Most salaried workers in Kathmandu with one income belong here.
 Six months covers a slow job hunt, an illness that bleeds into recovery time, a family emergency back in the village that needs more than a long weekend.

-The honest framing: 6 months is what you'd want to have if you had to accept a step-down job to stop the bleeding, but didn't want to take the first offer.
+The honest framing on 6 months: it is what you would want if you had to accept a step-down job to stop the bleeding, but did not want to take the first offer.
 It buys you the ability to say no.

 12 months — for volatile income

-If you freelance, run a small business, work in a single-employer industry where finding the next role takes months (think construction project leads, NGOs between grant cycles, or specialist roles in narrow industries), this is the size that matches the risk.
+Freelancers, small business owners, and anyone in a narrow industry where the next role takes months to land (construction project leads, NGOs between grant cycles, specialist roles in tight verticals) need this size to match the risk.

 Self-employment in Nepal also means delayed payment cycles.
-Even when work picks up again, the first invoice clears 30–60 days later.
+Even after work picks up, the first invoice clears 30–60 days later.
 The 12-month buffer absorbs that gap.

 Where to actually keep it

-The single most-broken piece of advice: "stash it somewhere it earns more."
+The single most-broken piece of advice on this topic: "stash it somewhere it earns more."

 | Vehicle | Yield | Fit for emergency fund |